rasika-ambure57/FoodieDelightWebApp/README.md

 Food delivery app.
 It manages different Restaurants and their menus.
 UI framework - React JS.
 Latest Version 18 used.
-Material UI and DOM version 6.
+Material UI and React Router DOM version 6.
 This webApp is responsive.

 Functionality for Restaurant Admin :